ArmindoFlores/ao3_api/README.md

 ## Search

-To search for works, you can either use the `AO3.search()` function and parse the BeautifulSoup object returned yourself, or use the `AO3.Search` class to automatically do that for you
+To search for works, you can either use the `AO3.search()` function and parse the BeautifulSoup object returned yourself, or use the `AO3.Search` class to automatically do that for you.

 ```py3
 import AO3